 You might be wondering how modern kimono robes and the Chinese New Year fit together.
 For our founders, Tiffany and Renee Tam, the journey through Asian culture has been a lifelong trek.
 Traditional Japanese kimonos were heavily influenced by Han Chinese clothing worn during the Chinese Qing Dynasty.
 While the influences from both countries created different patterns and features, the kimono fabric has traditionally been made of satin weaves or silk, which is what we use today in many of our modern collections.
 As children, Tiffany and Renee traveled to Asia with their parents and picked up influences from artisans across the region.
 These influences stayed with them as they designed modern kimono robes and built their business in their second home in San Francisco: Chinatown.

 One of the most important colors in Chinese culture is red.
 It symbolizes happiness, fortune, wealth and longevity.
 For this reason, it’s a huge part of the Lunar New Year.
 When gifts are exchanged during the Spring Festival, children often receive red envelopes with money in them to symbolize that good fortune.
 We love using this color whether it’s in a red kimono robe or an accent.
-Wearing red during the Lunar New Year is traditionally believed to bring you good luck.
+Wearing red Chinese kimono robes or other clothing during the Lunar New Year is traditionally believed to bring you good luck.

 This holiday was traditionally a time to honor deities and ancestors, although regional customs always vary widely.
 Many times the night before the Lunar New Year, families will extensively clean the house to get rid of any bad fortunes, decorate windows and doors with red paper decorations, and get together for a big family dinner.
 Whether you go to the same extent or not, you can absolutely glean inspiration from the idea of starting anew, opening up the windows and doors to let some fresh (cold!) air in, and sitting down to eat with the people you love.